x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ### Example 5: Require that all mail sent from your partner organization IP address or address range is encrypted using TLS
 <a name="Example3"> </a>

-To identify your partner organization by IP address, in the New EAC, use these options during setup:
+To identify your partner organization by IP address, in the New EAC, use the options during setup as shown in the screenshot below:

 :::image type="content" source="../../media/identify-partner-by-ip-address.png" alt-text="The screen on which the mails by partner organization are identified by IP address of the sender":::